- Bachelor of Science in Meteorology from the Pennsylvania State University

 - Fellow, Massachusetts Institute of Technology Seminar XXI on Foreign Politics, International Relations, and National Interest.

-A Senior Scientist in the Department of Meteorology at the Pennsylvania State University, and founding Director of Penn State’s Center for Solutions to Weather and Climate Risk.
+Professor of Practice in the Department of Meteorology at the Pennsylvania State University, and founding Director of Penn State’s Center for Solutions to Weather and Climate Risk.
 The Center will help organizations and citizens prosper and succeed in today's and tomorrow's weather and climate environment by taking advantage of all the skill in weather and climate forecasts.